Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 ## Command line arguments

 This is the help information for test-proxy.
-It uses the pre-release package [`System.CommandLine.DragonFruit`](https://github.com/dotnet/command-line-api) to parse arguments.
+It uses the nuget package [`CommandLineParser`](https://www.nuget.org/packages/CommandLineParser) to parse arguments.

 ```text
 Azure.Sdk.Tools.TestProxy